 Aboard cruise ships, large numbers of people coexist in relatively close contact with others; this can promote the spread of respiratory infections such as influenza.
 Because many passengers on cruise ships have risk factors for respiratory disease (e.g., age or preexisting illness), they are at increased risk for complications from influenza, including pneumonia, hospitalization, and even death.

 "It's always influenza season on a cruise ship."
-Outbreaks of influenza can occur among cruise ship passengers year-round.
-Persons traveling to areas of potential risk should inquire about their risk for influenza, the symptoms of influenza, and the advisability of carrying antiviral medications for prophylaxis or treatment of influenza.
-Influenza vaccination is recommended for all travelers 6 months and older.
+Outbreaks of influenza can occur among cruise ship passengers throughout the year.
+Persons traveling to areas of potential risk should inquire about their risk for influenza, the symptoms of influenza, and the advisability of carrying antiviral medications for prevention or treatment of influenza.
+Influenza vaccination is recommended for all travelers aged 6 months and older.

 In the event of an outbreak of respiratory illness, affected passengers and crew members may be isolated in their cabins and asked to wear a face mask until 24 hours after symptoms resolve.
 Antivirals such as oseltamivir (Tamiflu) or zanamivir (Relenza) may help reduce the severity of symptoms.
 See Influenza.